A Lipschitz spaces view of infinitely wide shallow neural networks: Reproducing Kernel Banach Spaces meet Kantorovich-Rubinstein norms

-The goal of the next sections is to analyze the variational problem \eqref{eq:risk_new}.
-In particular, we show that if $p>1$ the regularizer $G_{\alpha,\beta}$ enforces compactness on \eqref{eq:risk_new} that allows to prove existence of minimizers of \eqref{eq:risk_new} as a consequence of the direct method of calculus of variations.
+\begin{remark}[The need of $p>1$] We remark that the choice $p>1$ in the definition of $G_{\alpha,\beta}$ will be crucial for the well-posedness of the variational problem \eqref{eq:risk_new}.
+Indeed, we will show that if $p>1$ the regularizer $G_{\alpha,\beta}$ enforces compactness on \eqref{eq:risk_new}, which yields existence of minimizers of \eqref{eq:risk_new} by the direct method of calculus of variations.
 On the other hand, if $p=1$, we lose any a priori compactness for the variational problem \eqref{eq:risk_new} as highlighted in the examples in Section~\ref{sec:nonexistence}.
-More crucially, in many cases of interest, this lack of compactness leads to non-existence of minimizers of \eqref{eq:risk_new}, making the empirical risk minimization problem \eqref{eq:risk_new} ill-posed, c.f.
-Section~\ref{sec:nonexistence}.
+More crucially, in many cases of interest, this lack of compactness leads to non-existence of minimizers of \eqref{eq:risk_new}, making the ERM problem \eqref{eq:risk_new} ill-posed, see Section~\ref{sec:nonexistence}. \end{remark}